 City zoning laws require the planting of trees along the curb following the construction of new buildings and certain types of alterations citywide.

-DPR provides tree guards for new street trees under very limited circumstances.
-Property owners are responsible for the installation and maintenance of the guards, unless they have been installed by DPR and are under contractor guarantee.
+The City provides tree guards for new street trees under very limited circumstances.
+Property owners are responsible for the installation and maintenance of the guards, unless they have been installed by the Department of Parks and Recreation (DPR).

 You can also apply for a Tree Work Permit and, after DPR approval, hire a private contractor to install a tree guard or construct a tree guard on your own which complies with DPR standards.